DFE-Digital/manage-teacher-training-applications-prototype/app/views/privacy/_content/zendesk-chat-privacy-notice.md

 ## Keeping our privacy policy up to date

 We will update this privacy notice  as required.
 Please review the privacy notice from time to time for any updates.

+This version was last updated on 8 October 2021.